alyashgo/search-engine/README.md

 # search-engine
-building a search engine using inverted frequency to answer search queries using AVL tress to optimize search time.
+This repo is an implementation of a search engine using inverted frequency to answer search queries using AVL tress to optimize search time.
 Employed hash table to store database of web pages and handled collisions through chaining using bucket arrays to reduce search time.